-Remember what it was like when you first came to Baptist College of Health Sciences and how helpful it was to have the wisdom and insights of alumni?
+Remember what it was like when you first came to Baptist Health Sciences University and how helpful it was to have the wisdom and insights of alumni?
 If you’ve forgotten, maybe it’s time to reconnect on April 27 and 28, starting with the Memphis Redbirds baseball game.

 Even if you are well into your career, rubbing elbows with former classmates can be very beneficial.
 Take it from Cathy Stepter, RN, acting graduate program chair and associate professor of nursing.
 She received her diploma in nursing in 1992 and is looking forward to the upcoming reunion for many reasons.